Cèllere Codex: Background

 Girolamo de Verrazzano's 1529 map of his brother Giovanni's 1524 voyage along the East Coast of America.

 Verrazzano's fellow Italian, Christopher Columbus, (Note: In fact, most of the famous navigators of the early years of the "Golden Age of Discovery" were Italian.
 One scholar has commented that, " Although no Italian power would ever achieve any territorial holding or interest in America, Italian navigators were at the forefront in the discoveries and explorations on behalf of the early modern national colonial enterprises (Cabot for the English, Columbus for the Spanish, Vespucci on behalf of the Spanish and Portuguese, and Verrazzano for the French)".) in the service of the Catholic Monarchs of Spain, had reached the New World in 1492, and over the next thirty years, three European nations — the English, Portuguese and Spanish —investigated the new continent, claiming land for their respective monarchs when possible.
-A few years after Columbus, John Cabot made multiple voyages to Newfoundland in the service of the English King, Henry VII.
-In September 1522 Spaniard Juan Sebastián de Elcano made the first circumnavigation of the globe, and in the following year the king of France, Francis I, was persuaded to dispatch an expedition.
+A few years after Columbus, John Cabot made multiple voyages to Newfoundland in the service of the English king, Henry VII.
+In September 1522 Spaniard Juan Sebastián Elcano made the first circumnavigation of the globe, and in the following year the king of France, Francis I, was persuaded to dispatch an expedition.
 This was under the command of the Florentine explorer and humanist Giovanni da Verrazzano.
-Verrazzano was tasked with discovering a westward-passage to China, which would enable traders to avoid the treacherous Straits of Magellan.
+Verrazzano was tasked with discovering a westward-passage to China, which would enable traders to avoid the treacherous Strait of Magellan.
 This was the goal Columbus had originally set out to achieve over 30 years earlier.